 Getting a business loan requires careful research and consideration to make sure you’re choosing the best funding option for you.
-Different loans serve different purposes; so researching loan options is a good starting point.
+Different loans serve different purposes, so researching loan options is a good starting point.

 You’ll also need to make sure that you meet the lender’s requirements for credit score, time in business and cash flow, ensuring that your business can easily handle loan repayments.
-Let’s walk through the process for choosing and applying for a business loan step by step.
+Let’s walk through the process of choosing and applying for a business loan step by step.

 Choose a type of loan

 The type of business loan you choose depends largely on why you need the loan and what you’ll be using it for.
 You might need a business loan to:

 - Fund the development of a product

 - Keep payroll and accounts payable up to date despite gaps or delays in revenue